The Non-Negotiable: CPA License

 Market Demand

 The SOC 2 auditor market is booming.
-With 10,000+ new SOC 2 audits annually and growing, demand for qualified CISA/CPA auditors far exceeds supply.
-Average job postings have grown 45% YoY since 2021.
+With thousands of new SOC 2 audits annually and growing, demand for qualified CISA/CPA auditors far exceeds supply.
+SOC 2 adoption has expanded as SaaS companies proliferate and enterprise security requirements tighten.

 Salary Ranges by Experience Level (2026)